Just because your opponents may show any nervous twitches, that does not mean they have any tells that can help you make a decision.

 3. Long Pause Before Bet/Raise

-This timing tells for a professional gambler usually signals that your opponent has a very strong hand.
+This timing tell for a professional gambler usually signals that your opponent has a very strong hand.
 Often, they will want you to think that they have a decision to make when in reality they’re just thinking about Vegas and the f*cking Mirage.

 Unless you have a big hand, just fold, especially if it’s on the river.
 Most recreational players or beginners to poker don’t have it in their locker to pull off a big bluff after going into the tank.